Our Manifesto

 Leading in the quantum age of marketing requires a partnership invested in the future to ensure businesses survive and thrive.

-96% of marketers in a recent Adweek survey said creativity was a primary benefit they got from working with agencies.
+96% of marketers in an Adweek survey said creativity was a primary benefit they got from working with agencies.
 Other primary benefits marketers cited include strategy and innovative ideas (79%), as well as experience, marketing efficiency and consumer insight (percentages unspecified in source but all around 60%).

-We believe that new technologies and the possibilities created by data are a new battlefield for commercial creativity, not an alternative to it
+New technologies and the possibilities created by data are a new battlefield for commercial creativity, not an alternative to it.

 The Current Situation